tuist/tuist/projects/docs/docs/cloud/get-started.md

 That's what we are aiming to achieve, taking inspiration from tools like [Plausible](https://plausible.io/) and [Ghost](https://ghost.org/).

-The project is an [open-source](https://github.com/tuist/cloud) Rails app licensed under AGPL-3.0.
+The project is an [open-source](https://github.com/tuist/cloud) Rails app licensed under MIT.
 Teams can self-host it themselves.
 However,
 we document the process to self-host the project and design it for easy hosting.